mozilla/infosec.mozilla.org/docs/guidelines/key_management.md

 ### Protection of user keys

 -   Protected by strong passphrase.
--   Never copied to another system than your own workstation/personal physical disks/tokens.
+-   Never copied to another system/disk aside from your own secured workstation/personal physical disks/tokens.

 ### Protection of machine keys